 - Experience with GIS, familiarity with boats and motors, and the ability to independently operate such vessels along the coast is highly preferred,

-- 2+ years relevant experience with hydrographic surveys, including side-scan sonar, single, dual, and multibeam bathymetry units, subbottom profilers, magnetometer, and scanning/profiling sonar survey equipment,
+- Experience and familiarity with hydrographic surveys, including side-scan sonar, single, dual, and multibeam bathymetry units, subbottom profilers, magnetometer, and scanning/profiling sonar survey equipment,

-- 2+ years relevant experience with industry acquisition and post-processing software, including but not limited to Hypack, HydroPro, HydroMagic, Sonarwiz, and/or Qinsy,
+- Experience and familiarity with industry acquisition and post-processing software, including but not limited to Hypack, HydroPro, HydroMagic, Sonarwiz, and/or Qinsy,

 - Proficiency with ESRI’s ArcGIS suite (ArcMap, ArcGIS Server, ArcGIS Online, ArcGIS Pro, etc.), as well as the techniques and technologies used to collect GPS data and interpret aerial imagery and maps preferred,